mobiliza/ultra-tiny-lms-challenge/README.md

 ## Submission

 In order to submit this challenge, please create a private repository and share it with us (KZTN, betofigueiredo, tejota and andressafgd).
-We ask you not to make it public before April 2025.
+We ask you not to make it public before July 2025.
 After that you should definitely make it public and add it to your portfolio.